 Farmers who live near flouring mills can buy bran and other ship stuffs more cheaply in August and September than at any other season of the year.
 The demand for this is less now than it is later in the season, when other feed becomes scarce.
-Besides, millers are filling up all available room the profit on it is small.
-If farmers have an extra dry room they can hardwith bran and fine middlings.
+Besides, millers are filling up all available room with wheat.
+Bran, in proportion to the space it occupies costs little, and Bull Run.
+In the tomb are the bodies there."
+This philosopher was right. the profit on it is small.
+If farmers have an extra dry room they can hardly put it to better use than filling it with bran and fine middlings.

 Feeding Fall Pigs.
-The most convenient and the easiest way to feed fall pigs is to give them | ever.
+The most convenient and the easiest way to feed fall pigs is to give them ever.